tiramiseb/terraform_packer_ansible/README.md

 * *ECR*, for *EC2 Container Repositories*, is a Docker images repository managed by AWS.
-* *Terraform* is a piece of software that creates infrastructures based on configuration files; once given access to a cloud service (or event to local services, eg. a VMware infrastructure or a Docker server), it can create everything needed to make an infrastructure work.
+* *Terraform* is a piece of software that creates infrastructures based on configuration files; once given access to a cloud service (or even to local services, eg. a VMware infrastructure or a Docker server), it can create everything needed to make an infrastructure work.
 * *Packer* is a platform-agnostic tool allowing to create system images automatically, from a single configuration file.
-* *Ansible* is a IT automation tool, allowing to describe in configuration files how to install a server.
+* *Ansible* is an IT automation tool, allowing to describe in configuration files how to install a server.

 ### How components interact for images preparation